 Front Door Upgrades: Secure Your Door

 The most basic security upgrade any homeowner can pursue for an existing entry door is changing the locks.
 It’s quite possible that your front door hardware has never been changed over the life of the door.
-It’s also possible that the last owners of your property skimped on this important detail, leaving you with a less than secure front door lock.
+It’s also possible that the last owners of your property skimped on this important detail, leaving you with a less-than-secure front door lock.

 If you’re working with a flimsy lock, investing in a more reputable brand is a must.
-There are plenty of lock buying guides out there, but finding a trusted source is not always easy.
-We like this guide by Consumer Reports, and this one from the folks at BobVila.com.
+There are plenty of lock-buying guides out there, but finding a trusted source is not always easy.
+We like this guide by Consumer Reports and this one from the folks at BobVila.com.
 Pay special attention to the ANSI grade your preferred replacement lock earns– a Grade 1 product will offer you the best protection.

 Beyond the quality of your entry door’s lock, the presence of glass in your entry door is probably the next most important security concern.
 Glass provides a route of forced entry to your home, especially if it is within reach of the inside of your door’s hardware.
 But there is a solution to bring some protection and peace of mind: adding security film to the glass insets in your door.
-Glass security film comes in sheets which bond to your glass with a strong adhesive.
+Glass security film comes in sheets that bond to your glass with a strong adhesive.
 When correctly installed, it holds even shattered glass together and makes much tougher work of breaking through glass, which means a much lower chance that a potential intruder would keep at it.

 One final security upgrade that you can consider: adding a screen door.
 Why?
 Simple.
 More doors, stronger deterrence.
 A screen door that locks presents yet another obstacle for anyone who might try to get into your home.
 There are special security screens on the market, too.
 To be sure, this option is definitely more of an investment than changing the locks.
 But the benefits extend beyond greater security–read more here.